 Imaging Tests

-Imaging tests are done with ultrasound or MRI to check the location and size of the tumour in the uterus.
+Imaging tests are done with ultrasound or MRI to check the location and size of the tumor in the uterus.